whistlegraph/aesthetic-computer/README.txt

 🌟 Projects in Progress (PIP) 🌟

 *** Onboarding Bugs ***
-  - [x] uploading media with no handle should send it to the temp bucket?
-  - [] profile page when not logged in should say sign up to create profile
-  - [] `enter` and `backspace` as primary keyboard shortcuts
-  - [] `prompt` button appears in bottom left corner in all pieces but pieces can opt out and only when coming from the prompt
+  - [-] `prompt` button appears in bottom left corner in all pieces but pieces can opt out and only when coming from the prompt
   + Done
+  - [x] `enter` and `backspace` as primary keyboard shortcuts
+  - [x] profile page when not logged in should say sign up to create profile
+  - [x] uploading media with no handle should still use email
   - [x] pressing back button requires extra prompt tap
   - [x] back button does not bring up keyboard... (same as above?)
   - [x] handle with no parameters should flash EMPTY